nicolas-cusan/breakpoint-helper/README.md

 - Easily check if a breakpoint is active referencing it by name instead of value
 - Listen to breakpoint changes and add/remove functionality accordingly
 - Works with `px` and `em` breakpoints
+- Supports `min-width` and `max-width`
+- Define your own breakpoint names and values
-- Optionally share breakpoints between CSS an Javascript so they only need to be maintained in one place
+- Share CSS breakpoints with Javascript so they only need to be maintained in one place (optional)

 ## Introduction

 In CSS it is common practice to give layout breakpoints, used in width-based media queries, names, such as `'mobile'`, `'tablet'`, `'desktop'` or `'sm'`, `'md'`, `'lg'`, to be able to easily reference them instead of having to remember exact values.

+Often times the the CSS breakpoints apply styling changes that need to be mirrored in Javascript, e.g. display cards in a slider on small screens (with Javascript) and as a grid on larger screens (without Javascript).

 **breakpoint-helper** is a thin wrapper around `window.matchMedia` that aims to make working with layout breakpoints in Javascript more convenient by: allowing to reference the breakpoints by name instead of by value (`'sm'` vs. `765`), providing a convenient API to set and remove event listeners on media queries and (optionally) share breakpoints defined in CSS with Javascript.

-Often times the CSS styles applied at these breakpoints are accompanied by Javascript functionality: e.g. display cards in a slider on small screens (with Javascript) and as a grid on larger screens (without Javascript).

 ## Installation